UsabilityEngineering/ux-portfolio-JAlvarado28/j02/Journal Entry 2.md

  -Sound Quality:
    1. I went into the iCUE app and selected the headset icon.
 ![ICUE](https://user-images.githubusercontent.com/70178880/116837779-a35ee180-ab80-11eb-979b-f34fff7cda68.JPG)
-   2. I went into the equalizer sections and adjusted the bandwidth.
+   2. I went into the equalizer section and adjusted the bandwidth.
    3. I saved it as a preset for specific purposes like gaming or movies.

  -Mic Volume: